 Understanding the critical need for awareness of stomach cancer, No Stomach For Cancer (NSFC) was determined to have a month designated for awareness of this disease.

-In 2011, awareness of Stomach Cancer Awareness Month grew, organizations began requesting awareness materials and adding the ‘month’ to awareness calendars and more people participated by hosting local events that raised awareness and funds.
+In 2011, awareness of Stomach Cancer Awareness Month grew, organizations began requesting awareness materials and adding the ‘month’ to awareness calendars.
+More people participated by hosting local events that raised awareness and funds.

 By 2012, people throughout the world were looking for an event to join in their area.
 In response, we held our 1st annual No Stomach For Cancer Walk, a global walk to raise awareness about stomach cancer.
-Participation was far beyond our expectation, with participants from 35 states in the U.S. and 10 countries throughout the world.
+Participation was far beyond our expectations, with participants from 35 states in the U.S. and 10 countries worldwide.

 NSFC actively encourages individuals and other groups and organizations to join in this effort and promote Stomach Cancer Awareness Month and activities.

-November is Stomach Cancer Awareness Month, and each year we will work to reach more people, spreading the word and sharing the knowledge, and ultimately saving lives through awareness.
-We will continue to raise funds to support research for better screening, early detection, treatment and prevention, with the hope of someday finding a cure for stomach cancer.
+November is Stomach Cancer Awareness Month, and each year we will work to reach more people, spread the word, share the knowledge, and ultimately save lives through awareness.
+We will continue to raise funds to support research for better screening, early detection, treatment, and prevention, with the hope of someday finding a cure for stomach cancer.